To better serve Arizona, we changed our name to State Bank of Arizona. Our new name honors our rich heritage and matches our vision of the future.

 We are growing.
 As we grow and open offices in more Arizona cities, you will have increased access to bankers and locations.
 We are also committed to expanding your banking opportunities by embracing future banking technologies.

 Mohave State Bank and Country Bank will operate as divisions of State Bank of Arizona.
 You will begin to see our new name on digital banking channels and on account and loan documents.
+(Click to see mobile banking and online banking images.)
 Over time both divisions will systematically adopt the new name.

 We are the oldest and largest community bank headquartered in Arizona.